ebaauw/ph.sh/README.md

 ## Shell commands for Philips Hue
 Copyright © 2017 Erik Baauw.
 All rights reserved.

-This shell script provides commands for interacting manually with the [Philips Hue](http://www2.meethue.com/) bridge using the [Philips Hue API](https://developers.meethue.com/philips-hue-api).
+This shell script provides commands for interacting with the [Philips Hue](http://www2.meethue.com/) bridge using the [Philips Hue API](https://developers.meethue.com/philips-hue-api).

 ### Commands